📚 Regional Mango Names Guide

-Also known as: Malda, Malda Green, Shehroli, Sarauli,
+Also known as: Sarauli, Shehroli

 Physically, Bombay Green is a medium-sized mango, typically weighing between 200 and 300 grams.
 It has a distinct round-oval shape.
 Its most defining characteristic is its skin, which remains a vibrant, deep leaf-green even when fully ripe, often with very small, light-colored lenticels scattered across the surface.